 2. Can I see what kind of cases the PCC has dealt with already under a particular Clause of the Code?

 Yes, very easily.
 All resolved cases since 1996 can be seen here and all adjudications are here.
-You can also use the advanced search on this website to look for information on particular issues or against particular titles.
+You can also use the cases search on this website to look for information on particular issues or against particular titles.

-From 2009 onwards we have also published summaries of all cases concluded by the Commission in a given month, including those that were found not breach the Editors' Code.
+From 2009 onwards we have also published summaries of all cases concluded by the Commission in a given month, including those that were found not to breach the Editors' Code.
 These can be accessed here.

 [back to top]

 3. Why does the Code not cover issues of taste and decency?

 The terms of the Editors' Code of Practice do not address issues of taste and offence.
 The Code is designed to address the potentially competing rights of freedom of expression and other rights of individuals, such as privacy.
 Newspapers and magazines have editorial freedom to publish what they consider to be appropriate provided that the rights of individuals - enshrined in the terms of the Code which specifically defines and protects these rights - are not compromised.
 To come to an inevitably subjective judgement as to whether such material is tasteless or offensive would amount to the Commission acting as a moral arbiter, which can lead to censorship.